 In some circumstances, financial support may be available if you obtain a legal order formalising the arrangements for the care and upbringing of the child.
-Local authorities have powers to pay allowances to people with Residence Orders, Child Arrangements Orders and Special Guardianship Orders.
+Local authorities have powers to pay allowances to people with Child Arrangements Orders (formerly Residence Orders) and Special Guardianship Orders.

 These payments are discretionary and likely to be means-tested.
 This means that the local authority will look at your needs and your financial situation, and at their own policy.
 They will then make a decision on whether or not to make any payments to you.
 Any decision they make should be reasonable, take account of relevant case law and respect certain fundamental human rights.
 Otherwise, it may be challenged in court.